 Tim Parks is Associate Professor of Literature and Translation at IULM University in Milan.
-He is the author of many novels, translations, and works of nonfiction, the latest being Where I’m Reading From: The Changing World of Books and the novel Painting Death.
-(January 2016)
+He is the author of many novels, translations, and works of nonfiction, the latest being The Novel: A Survival Skill and the novel Thomas & Mary: A Love Story.
+(March 2016)

 In my previous piece on translation, discussing Stuart Woolf’s translation of Levi’s first memoir, If This is a Man, I observed that, although mostly serviceable as a translation, the English is frequently a little stilted or simply odd where the original is fluent and standard.
 Here, I compare places, in Goldstein’s translation of Levi’s The Truce, where the English sounds distinctly odd, or where I felt that there was some interference from the Italian original, to Woolf’s translation of the same text.
 Since it seems unfair to criticize others without offering up something of one’s own to be shot down, I’ll give my version too.